Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "Whatever you do, don’t let me fall asleep, okay?"

 Firth was gone, having set off at a run after his vulgar parting shot to Walsh.
-Ava had only overheard his half of the conversation and she didn’t know what a ‘Thunder Run’ was, or any of the rest of it… but she could guess, and as antagonistic as her relationship with the SOR had become, she didn’t want any harm to come to him.-
+Ava had only overheard his half of the conversation and she didn’t know what a ‘Thunder Run’ was, or any of the rest of it... but she could guess, and as antagonistic as her relationship with the SOR had become, she didn’t want any harm to come to him.-

 "You’re feeling sleepy?"

-"Adrenaline’s wore off… shock might set in.
+"Adrenaline’s wore off... shock might set in.
 Medivac’s not gonna be here for a while."
 Coombes explained.
-"Just… warning you.
+"Just... warning you.
 I don’t feel sleepy, but keep an eye on me.
 I don’t wanna die here."

 "Yeah."
 She almost laughed the word, feeling a surge of black humor.
 "I can relate."